hemanth1223/automation-functional_testing_case/README.md

    python functional_test.py

 4. Review the Output:
-   The video of the process will be saved as test_video.mp4.
+   The video of the process will be saved as test_video.mp4 or any name.
    The screenshot of the final output page will be saved as final_output.png.
+(Here, I have used MS Excel to import the final output data instead of screenshot.)
    The test script is provided in the repository.

 ## Notes